 • Reuse components across different contexts (list, create, chat history)

-You have users who can log in.
+Users can log in.
 Now they want to store things — each user seeing only their own notes, adding new ones, deleting old ones.
 No page reloads.
-This is the lesson where everything you've learned comes together.
+This is the lesson where everything you’ve learned comes together.

 Every data-driven app follows the CRUD loop: Create, Read, Update, Delete.
 Build this once, and you can build any data app — a todo list, a blog, an inventory system.